rotationalio/rotational.io/content/en/blog/2023-10-31-compression-vs-cryptography.md

 ```

 The `PressCrypt`, `CryptPress`, `DepressCrypt`, and `DecryptPress` functions simply used the above functions in differing orders.
 The input to each of these functions was the byte array of JSON data loaded from the fixture data and the output was the encrypted/compressed data (or an error).

+## Conclusion

+There are two major takeaways here for other teams out there working to maximize performance for high-throughput data systems and applications, and here they are:

+1. **Apply encryption *before* compression.**
+2. **Test your assumptions &mdash; they might be slowing you down!**

+We hope this post inspires you to do both!

+Have any thoughts on our benchmark methodology or implementations of encryption or compression?
+Please let us know!
+If your advice leads to an improvement in performance, we'll happily send you a t-shirt 😀👕